Trico: History

-In 1917, the Tri-Continental Corporation was founded by John R. Oishei in Buffalo, New York and introduced one of the first windshield wipers, known as Rain Rubber, for the slotted, two-piece windshields found on many of the automobiles of the time.
+In 1917, the Tri-Continental Corporation was founded by John R. Oishei, Peter C. Cornell, and William P. Haines in Buffalo, New York.
+It introduced one of the first windshield wipers, known as Rain Rubber, for the slotted, two-piece windshields found on many of the automobiles of the time.
+The brand was sold in three continents, Europe, Australia, and America.
+It was given the telegraph and cable code name "Trico" and the company later adopted the shorter name.

 In the years after the creation of the first windshield wiper, Trico was involved in the development of vacuum-powered wiper systems.
 Trico was involved in a patent dispute with William M. Folberth who, with his brother Fred, invented a vacuum-powered wiper motor in 1919.
 The patent was granted in 1922, and Trico later purchased the Folberth company to settle the dispute.
 Vacuum wiper motors produced by Trico carry an earliest patent number that dates back to 1928.

 In 1928, as Trico Folberth Ltd, Trico opened a UK plant on the Great West Road in Brentford, Middlesex, that was situated on the so-called Golden Mile.
 The site closed in the late 1990s and the company relocated its UK operations to Pontypool, South Wales.

 Trico also produced an air-pressure powered system for heavy-duty trucks and large military vehicles, as well as marine applications such as Chris-Craft and others where diesel engines were used.
 The air-pressure system uses a Trico-Folberth wiper motor that has patent dates cast into it that go as far back as 1922.
 Later versions of these motors carry patent numbers that show an earliest patent date of around 1936.

 In 1998, Trico then moved their head office from Buffalo to Rochester Hills.

 In 2002, Trico closed its original manufacturing facility, known as "Plant #1", in Buffalo, New York.
 This ended a nearly 20-year process of shifting its production to Mexico.
 The building is currently being redeveloped as part of the Buffalo Niagara Medical Campus into apartments and a hotel, with completion expected by the end of 2018.

 In August 2020, the company acquired Brake Parts Inc. (Raybestos) and Champion Laboratories (Luberfiner filters and Champion wipers) and renamed itself First Brands Group.

+In September 2025, Trico's parent company, First Brands Group, filed for Chapter 11 bankruptcy after substantial losses in revenue, listing assets between $5 billion and $10 billion and liabilities between $10 billion and $50 billion.